FlowerSuNa/Ad_Tracking_Project/02_Preprocessing.md

 ![png](graph/dist_gap_hour.png)

-> Depending on the gap per hour type, the degree of download is indistinguishable.
+> Depending on the download gap per hour type, the degree of download is indistinguishable.

 <br>